Manyvarsath/airbnb-clone-project/README.md

 Delete everything above this, before submitting for review
 -------------------------------

-_Task 0:
-Objective: Set up your GitHub repository for the AirBnB Clone project.
-Instructions:
-In the README.md, provide a brief overview of the project, including the project goals, the tech stack._

 ## Overview
 The server-side architecture for the Airbnb Clone project is engineered to offer a resilient and extensible framework.
 It is built to oversee user accounts, property data, reservations, and financial transactions.
 This core infrastructure will support the diverse functionalities needed to replicate Airbnb's essential features, guaranteeing a seamless experience for both guests and hosts.